 The Open House sign in the front yard of course lured me in.
 And oh my gosh!
-The sellers (or his family and his Realtor) had the house completely emptied out, scrubbed down, and staged.
+The seller (or his family and his Realtor) had the house completely emptied out, scrubbed down, and staged.
 And I gotta say, this may have been the best staging job I’ve ever seen in my long career.

 And this is where a cautionary tale might begin.

 The whole purpose of staging is to help potential buyers imagine what the house would be like to live in.
 The second is perhaps to distract buyers from the flaws – and this place may have had a few, if not fatal flaws, at least flaws that will be extremely expensive to remedy.
 Since the house settled, there has been a steady stream of contractor trucks parked in front of the house, as the structure and systems became what I’m guessing was a pretty consequential money pit.

 And there are morals to this story.
 First, if you are selling, the added expense of a great staging job is well worth the money spent.
 Second, if you are buying a house, do not let fabulous furniture (which after all, will not convey) cloud your judgement.